Today we have a guest post from Beck Beach of the side hustle blog MomBeach.com.

 Your goals might not be quite that lofty, but freelancing as a web designer can be a great way to earn a solid side income, and is one of the best ways to earn $500 without a traditional job.

-In this post, I asked Beck to share her inspirational story, plus everything there is to know about how to make money building websites in 2019.
+In this post, I asked Beck to share her inspirational story, plus everything there is to know about how to make money building websites.

 How to Make Money Building Websites

 It was back in 1998 and I was first getting my feet wet in the world of the wide web.

 I was amazed at the vast array of knowledge at my fingertips that was now available.

 My father was a special education teacher at my high school so I had access to his classroom’s computers during lunchtime.

 I was a shy and introverted teen that had very few friends so was very thankful when I discovered online chat rooms and forums.